ietf-wg-masque/draft-ietf-masque-connect-ip-dns/draft-ietf-masque-connect-ip-dns.md

 Value:

-: DNS name server configuration value, depends on the Type.
-This is commonly an IP address, but for other protocols it can also represent a URI template or a hostname.
+: Nameserver configuration value, depends on the Type.
+This is commonly an IP address, but for other protocols it can also represent a URI template or a domain name.

 This document defines the following types: